Bundang District: Subways

 In Bundang, taxis are very common.
 There are available taxis in busy areas such as subway stations.
 There are two types of taxis: an "ordinary" (ilban; 일반) taxi and a "model" (mobeom; 모범) taxi, which is painted black and is bigger (in size) and much more expensive than the former ones.

 Roads

 Streets

 Streets of Bundang are partly organized like a grid.
 The main road is Seongnam Daero which runs through Moran station, Seohyeon station, Sunae station, Jeongja station to Ori station.

 Expressways

 Bundang is close to Seoul Ring Expressway, Seoul-Yongin Expressway, and Gyeongbu Expressway.
-Furthermore, Bundang has two expressways connected to Cheongdam Bridge in Han River and Gangnam-gu.
+Furthermore, Bundang has two expressways connected to Cheongdam Bridge in Han River and Gangnam District.

 Shopping

 Notable shopping malls include AK Plaza, previously Samsung Plaza, at Seohyeon station, Lotte Department Store at Sunae station, New Core, Home plus and Kim's Club at Yatap station, 2001 Outlet at Migeum station, Nonghyup Hanaro Mart, Homeplus at Ori station and Hyundai Department Store at Pangyo station.
 There are also big movie theaters at Ori, Seohyeon and Yatap stations.
 The CGV movie theatre inside Hyundai Department store at Pangyo station features a 4D theatre.